tapeshchavle/3D-Image-Gallery/README.md

 # Installation

 <pre>
-To use the 3D Rotate Image Gallery, simply download the repository and open the index.html file in your web browser.
+To use the 3D Rotate Image Gallery, simply download the repository and open the index.<br>html file in your web browser.
 No additional setup is required.

 Usage
 Clone the repository: